-It is essential that the centre actively engages with the referring Trusts to ensure that best practice with respect to referrals of patients to the Urology Specialist MDT and their ongoing treatment is embedded within the Network service.
+It is essential that the centre actively engages with the referring Trusts to encourage the embedding of best practice with respect to referrals of patients to the Urology Specialist MDT and their ongoing treatment.
+The centre should be responsible for auditing best practice across the Network service and reporting the results to commissioners.